Economic Value Added and Value Drivers

 +-- Invested Capital (scale of operations)

-The durable lesson: Every operational metric eventually flows through to EVA.
+The core principle: Every operational metric eventually flows through to EVA.
 Inventory days, pricing power, and capacity utilization all connect to value creation.

 Three Value Drivers That Move EVA